-- Write and analyze diatonic chord progressions in minor
+- Build and analyze diatonic progressions in natural and melodic minor

 Syllabus